castroom/castroom/README.md

 # Project Structure
 ### Discovery
 #### Master
-- coordinates all the crawler jobs
+- coordinates all the `crawler` jobs
 - maintains a local cache (using LevelDB) to prevent the same URL from being crawled multiple times
-- receives data from the crawler nodes and pushes both the queue
+- receives data from the `crawler` nodes and pushes both the queue
-- the Crawler nodes send all data to this node after crawling a website
+- the `crawler` nodes send all data to this node after crawling a website
 - send the data to ElasticSearch on completion
 - managed by Google Kubernetes Engine
 #### Crawler
-- crawls iTunes podcast pages and sends batched data to the Master node for caching
+- crawls iTunes podcast pages and sends batched data to the `master` node for caching
 - goes through a proxy to bypass certain restrictions
 - managed by Google Kubernetes Engine
 ### API